MusicWeb International One of the most grown-up review sites around 2023

 Soro, Enrique (1884-1954) was a Chilean composer who wrote a cello concerto in 1917.

-Soukup, Vladimír (1930-2012) was a Czech composer who wrote a cello concerto in 1972 that was recorded on LP by Michaela Fukačová for Supraphon.
+Soukup, Vladimír (1930-2012) was a Czech composer who wrote a cello concerto in 1972.
+This was recorded on LP by Michaela Fukačová for Supraphon and may be heard on YouTube.

-Soveral, Isabel (b.1961) is a Portuguese composer who wrote a cello concerto called Anamorphoses IX in 2017.
+Soveral, Isabel (b.1961) is a Portuguese composer who wrote a cello concerto called Anamorphoses IX in 2018.
+A brief excerpt may be heard on SoundCloud played by Romain Garioud.
 She also wrote Anamorphoses VII for cello and chamber orchestra (2003).

 Sowash, Rick (b.1950) is an American composer who wrote a concerto for cello and strings with clarinet that was premiered by Kalin Ivanov in 2007.
 A very short excerpt may be heard on YouTube.

-Sozzi, Francesco Felice (c.1765-c.1818) was an Italian composer who wrote a cello concerto in C. Very little information about this composer is available on the internet.
+Sozzi, Francesco Felice (c.1765-c.1818) was an Italian composer and violinist who wrote a cello concerto in C. Very little information about this composer is available on the internet.

 Spahiu, Ergis (b.1993) is an Albanian composer who wrote a cello concerto called CO2 Concert which may be heard on the composer's YouTube channel.

 Spassov, Ivan (1934-1996) was a Bulgarian composer who wrote two cello concertos, dating from 1974 and 1984.
-They have both been recorded by Zdravko Yordanov for Gega New.
-The first can be heard complete on YouTube played by him.
+They have both been recorded by Zdravko Yordanov for Gega New and can be heard YouTube (tracks 10, 20 and 21).

 Spector, Irwin (1916-1995) was an American composer who wrote a cello concerto in one movement called Rhapso-Concerto which was performed by Fritz Magg in 1950.